MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/best-practices-configuring.md

 ---
-title: Best practices for configuring Windows Firewall
+title: Recommendations for configuring Windows Firewall
-description: Learn about best practices for configuring Windows Firewall ms.date: 11/10/2023 ms.topic: best-practice
+description: Learn about best practices for configuring Windows Firewall. ms.date: 11/10/2023 ms.topic: best-practice
 ---

-# Best practices for configuring Windows Firewall
+# Recommendations for configuring Windows Firewall

 Windows Firewall provides host-based, two-way network traffic filtering and blocks unauthorized network traffic flowing into or out of the local device.
 Configuring your Windows Firewall based on the following best practices can help you optimize protection for devices in your network.